 The Truth Is …

-That’s what I wanted to say but in these types of discussions, people don’t want to consider these messages, at least when (they think) it’s pointed at them.
+That’s what I wanted to say.
+However, in these types of discussions, people don’t want to consider these messages, at least when (they think) it’s pointed at them.
 Those people need to get over themselves and get serious about tackling racism — for their own good.